 After a 3/4 mile, sandy hike, you’ll be rewarded by a 1,000 foot near vertical look at Horseshoe Bend.
 Sunset is a great time to visit as the colors are brilliant.

 The hike in is sandy and hot so bring a good pair of shoes and some water.
-While the parking lot and trail
+While the parking lot and trail in can be very busy once you get to the rim the crowds will dissipate.

 To get further away from the crowds and selfie sticks just walk along either side along the rim and you’ll find your own perfect sitting rock.
 Bring a bite to eat and don’t be in a hurry.
-This place demands some
+This place demands some much needed relaxation.

 5. ANTELOPE CANYON